-Results of the final logistic regression conducted on the combined data can be seen in Table 4 (see Appendix).
-The results indicate that respondents from the 2006, 2007, 2008, 2009 and 2010 QSS were more likely to be aware of the 10,000 Steps program than respondents from the 2005 QSS.
 Furthermore it was found that all socio-demographic variables included in the analysis were significantly associated with awareness of the 10,000 Steps program.
 Women were significantly more likely to be aware of the program than men.
 Respondents aged 35 years or older were significantly more likely to be aware than those aged 18-34 years.
-Respondents with 13 years of education or more were more likely to be aware than those with 10 years of education or less and respondents with an annual household income greater than \$52 000 were significantly more likely to be aware than those with an annual household income of \$26 000 or less.
-Blue collar workers were less likely to be aware of 10,000 Steps compared to professional workers.
+Respondents with 15 years or more of education were more likely to be aware than those with 10 years of education or less and respondents with an annual household income greater than \$52,000 were significantly more likely to be aware than those with an annual household income of \$26,000 or less.
+Blue collar workers were significantly less likely to be aware of 10,000 Steps compared to professional workers.
 Respondents who were overweight or obese were significantly more likely to be aware of 10,000 Steps than those who were of a healthy weight.